multiversx/mx-exchange-docs/docs/governance/agora.md

 ---

 :::info
-The Agora (which means the central public place in ancient Greek) is xExchange forum (https://agora.xexchange.com/), where users can start discussions on any subject related to xExchange, and participate in ongoing ones by posting messages.
-For this, users must have logged in with their wallet and be at least in the Faraday league, i.e. have more than 5 billion energy.
+The Agora (which means the central public place in ancient Greek) is the xExchange forum (https://agora.xexchange.com/), where users can start discussions on any subject related to xExchange, and participate in ongoing ones by posting messages.
+For this, users must log in with their wallet and be at least in the Bronze (ex-Faraday) league, i.e. have more than 350,000 Energy.
 :::

 There are two categories of discussions on the Agora: the "General discussions" category for discussing any subject xExchange related, and the "xEIP discussions" category for discussing xExchange Improvement Proposals.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## "General discussions" category

 This category is for discussing any subject related to xExchange (product, strategy, tokenomics, website, etc.).
 A user can, for instance, ask a question related to the protocol, share ideas with the community, gather community feedback on a certain question or idea, or present a tool they created to enhance xExchange in any way.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ## "xEIP discussions" category